-While looking into open source verification participants would learn how best to make use of digital and satellite maps.
-It would include practical exercises based on case studies in which maps were used (incl. poss. to track troop movements or analyze smuggling routes, or even look at the homes of persons suspected of corruption).
+While looking into open-source verification participants will learn how best to make use of digital and satellite maps.
+It will include practical exercises based on case studies in which maps were used (incl. poss. to track troop movements or analyze smuggling routes, or even look at the homes of persons suspected of corruption).

 Following this, learners will look at all the different techniques, including extracting data from image files themselves and analyzing objects found in the backgrounds of images, that could be used to geolocate photos.
-It could also include an additional section on how to detect whether an image has been heavily edited or manipulated.
+The course will also include an additional section on how to detect whether an image has been heavily edited or manipulated.

-The final part of the course will begin by looking at the tradeoffs between privacy and publicity that many face, and provide practical, step-by-step guides on maintaining privacy in an online era.
-It will also will include case studies of policymakers and others who fell prey do data leaks.
+The final part of the course will begin by looking at the trade-offs between privacy and publicity that many faces, and provide practical, step-by-step guides on maintaining privacy in an online era.
+It will also include case studies of policymakers and others who fell prey to data leaks.